hedblock/board-apes/README.md

-# NFT Minting dApp Starter
+# Board Apes Minting Page

-A full stack dApp starter for minting NFTs built on Ethereum (Solidity) with Next.js (React).
+A full stack dApp starter for minting the Board Apes NFT collection built on Ethereum (Solidity) with Next.js (React).

-This repo contains boilerplate code for minting NFTs from the client-side using [Solidity](https://soliditylang.org/), [React](https://reactjs.org/) and [TailwindCSS](https://tailwindcss.com/).
+This repo contains code for minting NFTs from the client-side using [Solidity](https://soliditylang.org/), [React](https://reactjs.org/) and [TailwindCSS](https://tailwindcss.com/).

 ![NFT Minting dApp Starter](/public/screenshot.png)